Recap of Supernatural

 - Idiot Ball:

 - Father Max Thompson did not place the possessed woman in a devil's trap.
 So when the exorcism failed, the demon escaped from the woman's chest and into the world.

-- It clearly wasn't a good idea for Sam and Dean to leave Abaddon - one of Lucifer's most elite demons, who is resistant to standard exorcism - alone while they took the call from Crowley.
+- It clearly wasn't a good idea for Sam and Dean to leave Abaddon—one of Lucifer's most elite demons, who is resistant to standard exorcisms and Ruby's knife—alone while they took the call from Crowley.
 If they had taken the proper precautions, one of them should have stayed in the room.
-It also would have made more sense to consecrate the ground and be ready to start the ritual before they reanimate her, and it would not have hurt to draw a devil's trap around her chair and/or use the chains with spell work etched in them.
-True, they couldn't have expected that Abaddon can move her hands even when they're unattached to her body.
-Still, they should have certainly prepared better to prevent any escape, and to start the ritual right away.
+It also would have made more sense to consecrate the ground and be ready to start the ritual before they reanimated her, and it wouldn't have hurt to draw a devil's trap around her chair and/or use the chains with spell work etched in them.
+True, they couldn't have expected that Abaddon can move her hands even when they're unattached to her body, but they should have certainly prepared better to prevent any escape, and to start the ritual right away.